brct-james/guild-golems/README.md

 ### In-Progress

+- **[In-Progress]** Refactor world into multiple parts, e.g. world, regions, locales as separate json & database entries
+- - Linked by symbols, no hierarchy
+- - Json stored in individual files, loaded into `regions` `locales` maps e.g. `map[string]etc` where the string is Symbol for DB
+- - - **[TODO]** I have split json out and updated schema files, need to update both how the world is loaded from json into the DB, create some helper functions in the world schema for accessing the data, and update everything that uses the WDB with the new functions
 - Refactor ChangeGolemTask into smaller functions
 - Harvesters collecting free resources from nodes
+- - Handle node quantities later - there are race conditions and nonsense to think about that are overly complex for v0
 - - v0: simply collecting X resource at location taking Y time
+- Game variables should be defined in gamelogic, for example, golem capacity `gamelogic.InvokerCapacity`
+- - Refactor and ensure this is occurring throughout the code
+- Refactor the bloat in schema & handlers (helper funcs) into more appropriate locations

 ### Planned: v0.1 MVP